XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 * Two ranges, U+FB50–U+FDFF (Arabic Pres.
 Forms-A) and U+FE70–U+FEFF (Arabic Pres.
 Forms-B), that define unique Unicode points for all contextual appearances (isolated, initial, medial, final) of Arabic glyphs

-This last range implies that Arabic might not need OpenType features for determining the necessary glyphs.
+This last range may lead you to think that Arabic might not need OpenType features for determining the appropriate glyphs.
-That is correct in a sense, and that is also the reason that iText 5 was able to correctly show Arabic.
+That is correct in a sense, and that is also the reason that iText 5 was able to correctly show non-vocalized Arabic.
-However, it is much more error-proof to leverage the OpenType features for optional font divergences, for glyphs that signify formulaic expressions, and for text extraction.
+However, it is much more error-proof to leverage the OpenType features for optional font divergences, for glyphs that signify formulaic expressions, and for making a document better suited to text extraction.
+You will also need OpenType features to properly show the tashkil in more complex situations.

 ## A very brief introduction to the Brahmic scripts